lmfit/lmfit-py/_sources/parameters.txt

 Simple Example
 ==================

-Using :class:`~lmfit.parameter.Parameters` and :func:`~lmfit.minimizer.minimize`
-function (discussed in the next chapter) might look like this:
+A basic example making use of :class:`~lmfit.parameter.Parameters` and the :func:`~lmfit.minimizer.minimize` function (discussed in the next chapter) might look like this:

 .. literalinclude:: ../examples/doc_basic.py